 The type and location of the development, the company track history, development track history and the type of security offered are all factors that will change the quality and risk, so extra due diligence and care is a must.

-It explains all the common terminology, why certain notes can be more secure than others and questions you can ask to help assess the quality of an offering – all in one convenient place
+It explains all the common terminology, why certain “property bonds” or “loan notes” can be more secure than others, and questions you can ask to help find out more about an offering – all in one convenient place